Home > Pies, Tarts, and Crisps > Gluten Free Mini Pumpkin Pie

 3. Use pure canned pumpkin and not pumpkin pie filling – The pre-made filling has a lot of ingredients we don’t want or need since we are adding our own flavor.
 That said, I suppose you could swap it in if you have an affinity for it!

-6. Prop the oven door open when the pie is done baking – Cooling the pie down in the turned off oven will help mitigate some of the cracking on the top.
-However, if that is not a concern because your are going to slather the top with whipped cream, just cool the pie on the counter!
+6. Prop the oven door open when the pie is done baking – This helps prevent cracking on the top.
+However, if that is not a concern because you are going to slather the top with whipped cream, just cool the pie on the counter!

 Single slice of pumpkin gluten free pie dolloped with whipped cream on a white plate.

 1. Sugared cranberries – I simply toss frozen cranberries into a bowl of sugar.
-As the cranberries thaw, the juices will hold on to the sugar.
-This is my easy, cheat-method.
+As the cranberries thaw, the juices will hold onto the sugar.

 2. Sugar cookie cutouts – Use the gluten free sugar cookie recipe to wow your guests with the cutest little cookies!

-3. Whipped coconut cream – The dairy free whipped topping is a great tie-in to the the dairy free eggnog!
-Add a little cinnamon to make the flavor on brand.
+3. Whipped coconut cream – The dairy-free whipped topping is a great tie-in to the dairy-free eggnog!
+Add a little cinnamon to make the flavor festive.

 4. Drizzle with caramel sauce – This may seem purely indulgent, but it is the holiday, so why not?!
-Try the maple syrup caramel sauce for a refined sugar free version that rivals its full sugar twin.
+Try the apple cider caramel sauce made with maple syrup for a refined sugar-free version that rivals its full sugar twin.

 Top of a freshly baked gluten free pumpkin pie decorated with small sugar cookies.